 - Have you completed an orientation?
-If not, please visit Orientation Overview.
+If not, please visit Orientation Details

-- You may complete the Application form online.
-To do so, please visit our Online Application.
+- Please complete the Application form online.
+Visit our Online Application.

-- If you cannot complete and save the form on your computer, fill it in manually (using this form Application Form) and send, fax or bring it to the Disability Resources office.
+- If you cannot complete and save the form on your computer, fill it in manually (using this form Application Form) and send, fax or bring it to the Center for Accessible Resources office.

 - Submit disability paperwork that describes how your disability affects you in the learning environment.
 This may include any of the following: